Voljega/BestArcade/README.md

 These tool handle two types of usage :
 - generate retroarch sorted romsets (fbneo, mame2003, mame2003plus, mame2010) keeping only the games referenced in the [BestArcade list](https://docs.google.com/spreadsheets/d/1S5qAI-TEl7wfqg6w9VNEwKciMGUtw40n9PS4xslkG3s/edit?usp=sharing), above and equal to the working state level you choose.
-- generate dedicated romsets : custom mame based on Best Arcade list, atomiswave set, naomi set
+- generate dedicated romsets : custom mame based on Best Arcade list, atomiswave set, naomi set, handheld set

-FbNeo version currently handled is October 10th, 2019
+FbNeo version currently handled is October 10th, 2019 Handheld supported romset is currently at mame 0.208 level

 ### WHAT THIS TOOL DOESN'T DO :
 - It's not clrmamepro and will not check that your romsets files are in the right version number